material-components/material-components-ios/components/Buttons/docs/buttons.md

 ----------------------------------------------- | ----------------- | --------------------------------------------------------- | -------------
 **Icon**                                        | `imageView`        | `setImage:forState:`<br/>`imageForState:` | `nil`
 **Color**                                       | `imageView.tintColor` | `setImageViewTintColor:forState:`<br/>`imageViewTintColorForState:` | `nil`

-## Toggle button

-[Toggle buttons](https://material.io/components/buttons/#toggle-button) can be used to select from a group of choices.
-They are not supported on iOS.

 ## Theming